Preacher on the Run

 Preacher on the Run: A Novel of Early America

-It’s 1771, and revolution is on the horizon.
-Frontier preacher Robert Boothe has spent the last four years leading resistance against North Carolina’s corrupt British government.
+It’s 1771, and tensions run high in colonial North Carolina.
+Frontier preacher Robert Boothe has spent the last four years standing against unlawful taxes and government corruption.

-Then the governor’s new agent arrives in their settlement with one mission: silencing the resistance.
-Robert refuses to back down, even after he’s arrested in front of his church on a Sunday morning.
-But when his family and flock are caught in the crossfire, what price will Robert pay to keep them safe?
+Then the governor’s ambitious new agent arrives to make an example of Robert’s resistance.
+Robert refuses to back down, even when he’s arrested in front of his church on a Sunday morning.
+But when his family and church are caught in the crossfire, what price will Robert pay to keep them safe?

 The historical drama of Johnny Tremain meets the courageous faith of Pilgrim’s Progress in this engaging Christian historical novel.
 Read a sample here and step into a nation on the verge of the American Revolution, where faith and freedom are both at stake.